biolab/orange3-datafusion/doc/matrixsampler.md

    - **columns** (samples from the matrix by x-axis)
    - **rows and columns** (samples from the entire matrix)
    - **entries** (samples from all the entries)
+2. Select the proportion of the data you want in the output.
+3. Press **Apply** to commit the changes.

 Example
 -------